-He went on to explain how betrayed and guilty he felt; because of the way he was treated by someone whom he thought was his friend.
+He explained how betrayed and guilty he felt; because of the way he was treated by someone he thought was his friend.

-Some people will like what you do, some won’t, some people will like you some won’t.
+Some people will like what you do, some won’t, some will like you, and some won’t.

 Here are 6 tips to help you stop taking things personally

 - Strengthen your self confidence.
 Continually remind yourself of your strengths and abilities.

 Feeling proud of your skills and abilities is more important that the opinions of others.

 - Always remind yourself that you don’t need anyone’s approval, you are your own master